-Dogs have a lot of strange behaviors and this is just one out of many other funny stuffs that dogs do.
+Dogs have a lot of strange behaviours and this is just one out of many other funny stuffs that dogs do.

 As a dog lover, you will definitely come to that point where you start asking why do dogs lick your feet.
 Some of the reasons for this strange behavior will shock you.